 High cholesterol becomes a health issue when it binds with other products in the blood and turns into plaque, which can build up and cause a blockage in arteries and result in heart attacks, heart disease, and strokes.

 Not all cholesterol is bad.

-High-density lipoprotein cholesterol, also known as HDL is good cholesterol.
+High-density lipoprotein cholesterol, also known as HDL is considered good cholesterol.
 HDL helps to combat bad cholesterol by removing it from the blood and preventing build-up in your arteries, by taking bad cholesterol to the liver to be broken down.
 HDL is found in foods high in heart healthy fats, such as avocado, olive oil, and fatty fish.

-Low-density lipoprotein cholesterol, more commonly referred to as LDL, is the bad cholesterol to be concerned about.
-This is the kind of cholesterol that increases the risk of heart disease and a build-up of plaque.
+Low-density lipoprotein cholesterol, more commonly referred to as LDL, is the bad cholesterol and the one to keep an eye on. .
+This is the kind of cholesterol that increases the risk of heart disease and often results in a build-up of plaque.

-When talking about lowering cholesterol, people are referring to lowering their level of LDL cholesterol.
+When talking about lowering cholesterol, people are generally referring to lowering their level of LDL cholesterol.
 Although rare, low levels of HDL cholesterol below 40 milligrams per deciliter of blood can have negative side effects of their own, causing anxiety, depression, and cancer.
-Ideal cholesterol levels are less than 100mg of LDL cholesterol per deciliter of blood, 50 mg of HLD per deciliter, and the total amount of cholesterol in the blood should be less than 200mg per dL.
+Ideal cholesterol levels are less than 100mg of LDL cholesterol per deciliter of blood and 50 mg or more of HLD per deciliter; the total amount of cholesterol in the blood should be less than 200 mg per dL.

 People with high cholesterol are often put on medication, but there are natural ways to lower cholesterol such as trying some natural healthy drinks alongside adopting a generally healthier diet and lifestyle.